neumont-gamedev/neumont-gamedev.github.io/_posts/AI/2024-11-03-ai-perceptron.md

 $$ \hat{y} $$
 is the predicted label.

+#### Supervised Learning ####
+**Supervised learning** is a type of machine learning where a model is trained on a labeled dataset, meaning each input data point is paired with the correct output.
+The model learns to map inputs to outputs by minimizing errors between its predictions and the actual labels, adjusting its parameters to improve accuracy over time.
+Once trained, the model can make predictions on new, unseen data based on the patterns it learned from the labeled examples.

 ### Perceptron Demostration ###
 <div style="text-align: center;">
 <iframe src="{{ site.baseurl }}/assets/pages/ai-perceptron.html" width="100%" height="900px" frameborder="0">